hooriyaa/hackathon_3/README.md

 •Displays a responsive product listing with advanced category filters.
 •Users can browse sofas, chairs, and stools.

-##Product Detail Page:
+## Product Detail Page:

-Shows detailed product information, including reviews and ratings.
+•Shows detailed product information, including reviews and ratings.

-Users can add products to the cart or wishlist.
+•Users can add products to the cart or wishlist.

 ## Cart:

-Displays selected products with their quantities and total price.
+•Displays selected products with their quantities and total price.

-Users must be signed in to proceed to payment.
+•Users must be signed in to proceed to payment.

 ## Checkout:

-Collects shipping details and calculates shipping rates using ShipEngine.
+•Collects shipping details and calculates shipping rates using ShipEngine.

-Users must be signed in to proceed to payment.
+•Users must be signed in to proceed to payment.

 ## Payment:

-Processes payments securely using Stripe.
+•Processes payments securely using Stripe.

-Users must be signed in to complete the payment.
+•Users must be signed in to complete the payment.

 ## Shipment Page:

-Displays shipping details and allows users to confirm their shipment information.
+•Displays shipping details and allows users to confirm their shipment information.

-Provides an option to track the order using ShipEngine.
+•Provides an option to track the order using ShipEngine.

 ## Order Confirmation:

-Displays a success message with order details and shipping information.
+•Displays a success message with order details and shipping information.

-Product Data Structure
+**Product Data Structure**
 Managed via Sanity CMS:

-json
-Copy
-{
+**{
   "ID": "string",
   "Name": "string",
   "Old Price": "number",